MD county records and permit guide

 Maryland's main wrinkle is that the official property-transfer workflow turns file search quality into part of the deal risk rather than a back-office detail.
 Final design, permit timing, and approval still need local verification.

 Maryland quote conversations get more real once you know which local approving authority holds the file and whether a PTI-backed transfer record is already in play.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Maryland